 To assist you in helping yourself, your loved ones, your community and local government, we have compiled disaster preparedness information designed to:

 - help you prepare for disasters that take place when you’re at home, work, or on the road.

 - learn how to obtain helpful information during disasters.

-- direct you to local, regional and national resources for preparedness information and resources.
+- direct you to local, regional, and national resources for preparedness information.

 - find out how to become active in community preparedness activities.

 - obtain additional skills that are useful for responding during disasters.

 - understand how your City is preparing and how we will respond during disasters.